KevinMusgrave/pytorch-metric-learning/docs/index.md

 - Want to test your model's accuracy on a dataset?
 Try the [testers](testers/).
 - To compute the accuracy of an embedding space directly, use [AccuracyCalculator](accuracy_calculation.md).

-If you're short of time, and want a complete train/test workflow, check out the [example Google Colab notebooks](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples).
+If you're short of time and want a complete train/test workflow, check out the [example Google Colab notebooks](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples).

 ## Installation